s3g/s3g-mc/docs/utilities-ir-room-sketch-designer.md

 ## REAPER Use

-The JSON export is intended for `3OAFX Synthetic Ambisonic IR Bank`, not `3OAFX Offline Renderer`.
+The JSON export is intended for `3OAFX Synthetic Ambisonic IR Bank`.
 In REAPER, open `3OAFX Synthetic Ambisonic IR Bank` and use `Load Room Sketch JSON` to import the sketch.
+The available script controls update from the JSON where matching controls exist; leave those values in place to render the intended room sketch, or adjust them after loading when you want to reinterpret the design.

-That renderer uses the room polygon, chamber network, exterior openings, Bank Map group positions, and material settings when creating encoded ambisonic IR banks.
+The JSON also carries room data that is not editable on the renderer panel itself.
+During render, the NumPy backend reads the sketch file for the room polygon, chamber network, exterior openings, Bank Map group positions, field offset, and material details when creating encoded ambisonic IR banks.

 Those generated IR banks can then be used with `3OAFX Offline Ambisonic Convolve` for ambisonic convolution.